 It’s a first step, but not enough.

 As for customers, it’s very similar.
 Keep in mind that Chinese people tend to be suggestible and “act like sheep” … We mean here that they won’t buy something that nobody bought before.
 They don’t like to be the first to buy.
-On the other way, they’ll be glad to buy something that everybody is buying.
+On the other hand, they’ll be glad to buy something that everybody is buying.
 The reason behind all this, is that a famous product can be trusted.
 While if they’re the first ones to buy it, they have no guarantee of the product quality.
 And they don’t want to be cheated.

 Therefore, building a strong e-reputation and a strong brand image is the best solution for you to gain the trust of Chinese consumers and future partners.

-WeChat: Chinese Best Friend
+WeChat: A Chinese Marketer’s Best Friend

 Wechat is like the Chinese Facebook.
 Everybody uses it in China.
 A great messenger APP that also gets a “moment” system allowing people to share content (messages, pictures, videos) and personal feedback.
-Through this app, people use “Wechat groups” to communicate solution about their problems and therefore recommending brands or products.
+Through this app, people use “Wechat groups” to communicate solutions about their problems and therefore recommending brands or products.
 Not very efficient for direct advertisement but a super tool for community management and building engagement.
 You can also create your own groups through the APP.

 - Open an official account